mr111notenick/wireGuard-easy-abrikost/README.md

 I am trying to develop the simplest installation process WireGuard on VPS Server only Ubuntu support.
 ### Comming soon
   - Arch linux support
-  - Web-version like wg-easy(with support QR-code and Web-donload)
+  - Web-version like wg-easy(with support QR-code and Web-download)